 - Do you get lost anywhere on the page?

 - Make sure dropdown menus and any other controls work with TAB, Arrow Keys, and ENTER.

-- Image sliders: Can you use the controls with the keyboard?
+- Image sliders & video: Can you use the controls with the keyboard?

 - Forms: Check tab order is logical, and that you can select items and submit using the keyboard.

 - Dialog boxes: Can you dismiss any dialog boxes?

 - Start JAWS before opening the Chrome browser.